arp242/zli/README.markdown

-The second argument controls if a `reading from stdin...` message should be printed to stderr, which is a bit better UX IMHO (how often have you typed `grep foo` and waited, only to realize it's waiting for stdin?).
+The second argument controls if a `reading from stdin...` message should be printed to stderr, which is a bit better UX IMHO (how often have you typed `grep foo` and waited, only to realize it's waiting for stdin?)
 See [Better UX when reading from stdin][stdin].

 With `zli.InputOrArgs()` you can read arguments from stdin if it's an empty